teuk/mediabot_v3/docs/ROADMAP_3.5.md

   read-only across the accepted surface.
 - **Convergence and soak:** update accepted instances one at a time, then give the complete candidate a genuine seven-day MB722 observation window.
-- **Release proof:** reproduce documentation and archives under MB726, run the final Debian 13 install and upgrade rehearsals under MB725, then stop for the explicit MB727 decision.
+- **Release proof:** MB726 reproduced the documentation and archives; MB725 now runs the exact archived candidate through the final Debian 13 fresh-install, upgrade, rollback and reapplication gate before the explicit MB727 decision.

 ## Immediate operational sequence